 Side sleeping is the most common sleep position, and may be the best position to prevent back pain.
 But as a side sleeper, your hips and shoulders can take a lot on your body weight as you sleep.

-You’ll want a soft to medium mattress as a side sleeper.
+You’ll want a medium or soft mattress as a side sleeper.
 If the mattress is too soft, and your hips and shoulders may sink too far into it.
 Too firm, you may spend more of the night tossing and turning from your arm falling asleep, and wake up in the morning with hip pain.

 Heavier sleepers may prefer to sleep on their back, as it distributes your weight more evenly.
 When looking for a mattress, think about how it will support and care for your spine’s natural alignment.